 - Once dough has doubled in size, remove plastic wrap and punch down the dough to remove air.
 Turn dough onto a lightly floured surface and knead for two minutes.

-- Second rise.
-Divide the dough into 12 equal portions.
+- Divide the dough into 15 equal portions.
 Best if you use a digital scale to measure out portions.
 Roll dough into a ball.
 As you roll, lightly pull the sides to the bottom until the tops of the dough ball are smooth.
-Do this until you’ve rolled 12 balls.
+Do this until you’ve rolled 15 balls.
+Each ball of dough should weigh about 66 grams.

-- In a 9 x 13 baking pan, add 4 tbsps of butter to the pan, tilting to coat the bottom and sides.
+- In a 13×9 baking pan, add 4 tbsps of butter to the pan, tilting to coat the bottom and sides.
 Add the dough to the pan.
 Each row should have 3 balls of dough.

 - Cook rolls for 20 minutes or until golden brown.
 If dinner rolls are browning too soon, lightly cover the pan with foil.